Biological weapons threat is growing, U.S. warns

 "False verification is worse than no verification, in the sense that it gives you this sense of security that is not warranted," a U.S. official, speaking on condition of anonymity, told reporters.

-Clinton called for maximizing the benefits of scientific research and minimizing the risks that it will be misused.
+Clinton called for maximising the benefits of scientific research and minimising the risks that it will be misused.

 "For example, the emerging gene synthesis industry is making genetic material more widely available.
 This obviously has many benefits for research but it could also potentially be used to assemble the components of a deadly organism," she said.